 - Natural solutions to 27 common pregnancy symptoms

 - Pregnancy power foods

 - Superfoods and supplements you may want to avoid when pregnant

 - 15 pregnancy friendly recipes for the first trimester and beyond

 - Key pregnancy nutrients and supplements for each trimester

 - Benefits of yoga when pregnant and which poses to modify

 - Essential oils safety and DIY skincare recipes

-This post contains affiliate Amazon links, it is not a sponsored post.
-If you are interested in sharing your product on JesseLaneWellness.com, please email firstname.lastname@example.org.
+This post contains affiliate Amazon links.
+If you are interested in sharing your product on JesseLaneWellness.com, please email email@example.com.